-On Tuesday, April 16, 2019, the Village Board proclaimed May 2019 Motorcycle Safety Awareness Month in the Village of Sugar Grove.
+On Tuesday, April 20, 2021, the Village Board proclaimed May 2021 Motorcycle Safety Awareness Month in the Village of Sugar Grove.
 Motorcycle Safety Awareness Month, sponsored by the U.S. Department of Transportation’s National Highway Traffic Safety Administration (NHTSA) and the Motorcycle Safety Foundation, reminds vehicle drivers and motorcyclists alike to Share the Road.
-This year’s Get Up to Speed on Motorcycles campaign helps motorists understand standard motorcycle driving behaviors and learn how to drive safely around motorcycles on our roadways.
-The Village of Sugar Grove will highlight this information on our Facebook page throughout the month of May.
+The Village of Sugar Grove will highlight safety information on our Facebook page throughout the month of May.

 Tips for Motorists